lloyd/myfavoritebooze.org/README.md

 ### Persistence

-We have to store the beer preferences *somewhere*.  mongodb is used for this purpose and a very simple database abstraction layer exists in `db.js`.
+We have to store the booze preferences *somewhere*.  mongodb is used for this purpose and a very simple database abstraction layer exists in `db.js`.
 The details of interacting with the database aren't important, but if you're curious have a look in db.js.